 Today, coconuts are valuable fruits in the world.
 Naturally, these fruits are subject to different fields for different purposes.
 One of those fields is outdoor and indoor decoration.
-In this article, I am going to specify the coconut planter, its decoration, functional points, and DIY part respectively.
+In this article, I am going to specify the coconut planters, its decoration, functional points, and DIY part respectively.

-1) Why Coconut Planter?
+1) Why Coconut Planters?

 Coconuts are convenient for a planter.
 Because they have a fibrous shell as hard as many concrete planters.
 Meanwhile, coconuts have basket liners.
 There are some functional advantages of basket liners.
 First, they hold a great amount of water.
 Therefore, they provide water-saving.
 Second, basket liners have tiny drainage holes.
 These holes provide slightly evacuation and better fresh air entry.
 Though having separated from its tree, coconuts still hold a lot of minerals and vitamins.
 In other words, they have got enormous advantages rather than casual planters.

-2) Two Common Types of Use
+2) Two Common Types of Coconut Planters

-Generally, coconut pots have got two balcony use types.
+Generally, coconut planters have got two balcony use types.
 One of them is a hanging basket planter Another type is espalier-planters.
 There are some decorative advantages for these types.
 One of that advantage is that hanging coconut planters can stand together.
 For this type, it will be amazing to use macrame plant hangers.
 In that way, you can easily water your plants.
 Second, they aren’t in the middle of your balcony just like egg chairs and small tables.
 So, they are space-saving.
 Plus you can adorn your coconut planters with tiny touches, for example, colorful beads.
 After then, your balcony will look more exotic and authentic.